jdersch/PERQemu/PERQemu/Readme-source.txt

 All devices hung off of the Z80 subsystem implement the IZ80Device interface.

-RS-232 ports are kinda broken right now.
-Lots of work to do with integrating them into the Configurator/Settings and new Z80 stuff.
+RS-232 ports are being integrated into the new Z80.
+A NullPort implementation provides a basic sink for unconfigured serial ports; the RSXFilePort is now available to enable text file transfers to and from the host.
+The RealPort is an interface to a physical serial port on the host [debugging in progress].

+    Serial stuff lives in Emulator/IO/SerialDevices.

 3.4 PROMs